TylerNguyen03/RaspPiMesh/README.md

 # RaspPiMesh
-The following website was used for reference: https://mjuenema.github.io/80211s_wireless_mesh/

 The following steps are for creating a file that executes each time a raspberry pi boots up.
 The files allow the raspberry pi to be a node for the mesh network